OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ```

-Even so, there are of course many ways to bypass this.
+**Downside**: There are of course many ways to bypass this.
 Patching and system call hooking come to mind.
 Remember, the reverse engineer always wins!

 ##### Bypassing Detection of Reverse Engineering Tools